nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Mahuika.md

 `module help <module-name>`

-Sometimes modules provide multiple libraries, e.g. *cray-libsci*.

-Most libraries are provided using the EasyBuild software management system, that NeSI/NIWA use to provide modules.
+Most libraries are provided using the EasyBuild software management system, that we use to install modules.
 Easybuild automatically defines environment variables `$EBROOT<library name in upper case>` when a module is loaded, which help pointing the compiler and linker to include files and libraries as in the example above.
 Thus, you can keep your Makefile independent of library versions, by defining e.g.
 `-L$EBROOT<library name in upper case>/lib`.
 Therewith you can use another version by only swapping modules.
 If you are unsure which `$EBROOT<...>` variables are available, use